ozzestrophic/github-task/README.md

 # How to submit your challenge?

+- Before starting on the task, make sure that all the points are clear to you.
+(You can reply on the email with yours questions)
 - Create a new branch and push your commits to as you would do in a real-world task.
 - Issue a Pull Request, reply to the task email with repository link to confirm you already finished the task.